yuankui/auto-commit/README.md

-# TypeScript Node.js Project
+# Auto Commit

-A TypeScript project that compiles to Node.js.
+A TypeScript tool that helps generate commit messages using ChatGPT API.

+## Features

+- Automatically detects changes in your git repository
+- Uses OpenAI's GPT model to suggest commit messages based on your changes
+- Interactive CLI to choose from suggested commit messages
+- Automatically commits changes with the selected message

 ## Setup